KauzClay/docs-tap/multicluster/reference/tap-values-run-sample.hbs.md

   uses this number to identify data that belongs to a particular customers and prepare usage reports.
 <!-- For more information about identifying the Entitlement Account Number, see [Locating the Entitlement Account number for new orders](https://kb.vmware.com/s/article/2148565). -->
 - `AMR-CLOUDEVENT-HANDLER-CA` contains the AMR CloudEvent Handler CA data.
-For more information about configuring the `amr` portion of the values file, see [Set up multicluster Supply Chain Security Tools (SCST) - Store](../../scst-store/multicluster-setup.hbs.md).
+For more information about configuring the `amr` portion of the values file, see [Set up multicluster Artifact Metadata Repository (AMR)](../../scst-store/multicluster-setup.hbs.md).

 If you use custom CA certificates, you must provide one or more PEM-encoded CA certificates under the `ca_cert_data` key.
 If you configured `shared.ca_cert_data`, Tanzu Application Platform component packages inherit that value by default.